 One critical focus of our program is to improve the performance of our disengaged students and address social-emotional concerns such as trauma.
 We identify, early on, which students are not completing their schoolwork and then assign them tutors to ensure that they help support student learning.
-On average, our retention rate, which includes students who remain with us or who rematriculate to their local district, was 91.85% which is about the same as the previous year.
-We are above our expected outcome.
+As of LP 7, our retention rate was 99.54% which is +7.69 percentage points growth compared to last year.
 This is due to the collaborative teamwork between our teachers, tutors, and counselors.